gettinToasty/redux-creator/README.md

 ### Handling Apply

-If you wish to use `immutability-helper`'s built-in `$apply` method it is important to note the format of the callback. `createReducer` expects a callback that recieves the payload as it's only argument, so be sure to make closures of your other parameters if they are required by wrapping the callback in a function that only takes in the payload.
+If you wish to use `immutability-helper`'s built-in `$apply` method it is important to note the format of the reducer case.
+Instead of the typical JSON string, `createReducer` expects an object with the keys `string`, for the JSON string including `$callback` instead of `$payload`, and `callback`, which is the actual callback function.

 ## MIT License